cuHALLaR: A GPU Accelerated Low-Rank Augmented Lagrangian Method for Large-Scale Semidefinite Programming: Introduction

-\paragraph{\gpuourmethod versus cuLoRADS and \ourmethod} Like cuLoRads, which is a GPU accelerated version of LoRads, the \gpuourmethod method proposed in this paper is a GPU accelerated version of \ourmethod.
-It is displayed on several important classes of SDPs that \gpuourmethod is 2 to 25 times faster than cuLoRads on many large instances. \gpuourmethod can efficiently solve massive problems to $10^{-5}$ relative precision in just a few minutes.
-For example, \gpuourmethod is able to solve a matrix completion SDP instance where the size of the matrix variable is 8 million and the number of constraints is approximately 300 million in just 142 seconds.
+\paragraph{\gpuourmethod versus cuLoRADS and \ourmethod} Like cuLoRads, which is a GPU accelerated version of LoRads developed in \cite{han2024accelerating}, \gpuourmethod is also a GPU accelerated version of \ourmethod.
+Computational results reported in this paper show that \gpuourmethod is 2 to 25 times faster than cuLoRads on large-scale instances of some important SDP classes. \gpuourmethod can efficiently solve massive problems to $10^{-5}$ relative precision in just a few minutes.
+For example, \gpuourmethod is able to solve a matrix completion SDP instance with matrix variable of size 8 million, and approximately 300 million constraints, in just 142 seconds.

 \gpuourmethod also achieves massive speedup compared to its CPU counterpart, \ourmethod. \gpuourmethod achieves speedups of 30-140x on large matrix completion SDP instances, up to 135x speedup on large maximum stable set SDP instances, and 15-47x speedup on phase retrieval SDP instances.
 These numerical results show that \gpuourmethod is a very promising GPU-based method for solving extremely large SDP instances.